ArielYat/Whatsapp-bot-Project/README.md

 ### [Filters](ModulesDatabase/HandleFilters.js)

-- `Add filter [filter] - [bot reply]` - adds a filter to the group.
+- `Add filter [filter] - [bot reply]` - adds a filter to the group. filters can be text, images or videos.
 For example: Add filter food - banana.
 - `Remove filter [filter]` - removes the specified filter from the group.
 For example: Remove filter food.
 - `Edit filter [existing filter] - [new reply]` - edits the specified filter.
 For example: Edit filter food - peach.
 - `Show filters` - displays the list of all filter and their replies in the group.